iknek/ATSP-Project/README.md

 This code demonstrates how Zero Knowledge Proof schemes could work with Anonymous Credentials.
 By implementing the Schnorr Protocol for ZKP we want to show the basic functionality.

-The code can be run from the the ATSP-ZKP directory with Rust installed by running `cargo run`.
+The code can be run from the the ATSP-ZKP directory [ `cd ATSP-ZKP` ] with Rust installed by running `cargo run`.

 #### Registration Phase
 Entering a private key (the secret represent as a number) will calculate the public key.
 In theory this key would be stored on a server.